-Investments in unregulated master funds
+Investments in unregulated master funds and derogations from the AIF Rulebook

-Q. I am a Qualifying Investor Fund which will transition to the AIF Rulebook as a QIAIF.
+- Q. I am a Qualifying Investor Fund which will transition to the AIF Rulebook as a QIAIF.
 I have been approved to invest in a linked AIF under the provisions of Section D of Annex 1 to Guidance Note 1/01.
-Can I continue with this investment?

-A. Notwithstanding that the derogation mentioned in Section D, Annex 1 to Guidance Note 1/01 is no longer available, you can continue to operate in accordance with the derogation previously given.
+Can I continue with this investment? - A. Notwithstanding that the derogation mentioned in Section D, Annex 1 to Guidance Note 1/01 is no longer available, you can continue to operate in accordance with the derogation previously given.
+You are not required to apply to the Central Bank for approval to do so.